ki-mberley/Collective-Behaviour/README.md

 ## Structure of this Repository

 - `optimal-shepherding-abm` contains our reduced, corrected, and extended version of the existing ABM implementation.
 More details can be found in the `README` of this subdirectory.
-- `presentation` contains the slides for our final presentation.
+- `presentation and video` contains the slides and the video for our final presentation.
 - `reports` contains the source codes and the prebuilt PDFs of our three reports.

 ## Group Members